flatironinstitute/sciware/44_SummerIntro/3-uvpixi.md

 - `uv run plot.py` then builds the one-off env from the embedded metadata (no `--with` or `pyproject.toml` needed)
 - The `# /// script` block is **PEP 723** — a Python standard (`pipx` and `hatch` read it too)
 - Perfect for emailing/Slacking/gisting a one-file tool
-  - `uv` can help you manage this metadata with with `uv add --script plot.py numpy matplotlib`
+  - `uv` helps manage this metadata with `uv add --script plot.py numpy matplotlib`
 - Only for **standalone scripts** (use `pyproject.toml` if part of a bigger project)

 <!-- niche/advanced — kept for reference, not shown